VictorLJay/VictorLJay/README.md

 🗂 Here you can find the **main projects** I have worked, mainly with Python, and a description of them:
 * 🎧 [Song Recommender](https://github.com/VictorLJay/Song-Recommender): Using Web Scraping and Spotify API, developed a clustering song recommender based on their song features.
-* 🎞 [Netflix Content Analysis - Hypothesis Testing](https://github.com/VictorLJay/Netflix-Analysis): Analysis and Hypothesis testing of Netflix Content.
+* 🎞 [Netflix Content Analysis](https://github.com/VictorLJay/Netflix-Analysis): Analysis and Hypothesis testing of Netflix Content.
 * 💰 [Customer Churn Predictor](https://github.com/VictorLJay/Customer-Churn-Predictor): Supervised & Deep Learning Models for customer churn prediction, able to detect 90% of the churned customers on the test model

 If you have any suggestion, you can reach me on my 📥 [LinkedIn](https://www.linkedin.com/in/victorlopezj/) profile.